 Caymanian spouses: If a husband and wife who are both Caymanian first-time homeowner have been approved for stamp duty waiver and are taking title in both of their names, then they will effectively ‘use up’ both of their waivers on the purchase.
 If either spouse takes title in their name solely, then their spouse’s waiver may be used for another property purchase.

 Caymanian and non-Caymanian spouse: If a husband and wife intend to take title in both of their names and only one spouse is Caymanian, then the stamp duty waiver will only be eligible on 50% of the current market value of the property.
 The non-Caymanian spouse will be required to pay the standard 7.5% stamp duty fees on 50% of the purchase price.

 Stamp duty waivers also cannot be used partially or split between property purchases.

 Once title has been taken, there is a restriction placed on the land register preventing the owner(s) from transferring title to the property for a five-year period.
 That means you won’t want to sell your home for five years after purchase or you’ll risk having to pay the full stamp duty owed.
 Any transfer of title which holds the restriction requires the consent from the Financial Secretary to remove or lift the restriction.

-Don’t forget, team Property Cayman is able to advise you ANY property on island, no matter if you discover it via CIREBA, Ecay, or private sale).
-We can help guide you through the process as our team of agents (Mike Joseph, Stefan Prior, Jen Powell, Jude Holland and Teresa Foster) have over 20 years’ experience in Cayman Islands real estate and even more importantly, we care about connecting good people with great places!
+Don’t forget, team Property Cayman is able to advise you on ANY property on island, no matter if you discover it via CIREBA, Ecay, or private sale.
+We can help guide you through the process as our team of agents have over 20 years’ experience in the Cayman Islands real estate market.
+Even more importantly, we care about connecting good people with great places!

 All you have to do is get in touch.
-Don’t worry, it’s free of charge and all we ask is that you trust us to do our job – to help you find your perfect home!
+Don’t worry, it’s free of charge; all we ask is that you trust us to do our job – to help you find your perfect home!